 - Participate in an authentic research experience at a world-class research university using methods to make learning virtually come to life.

 - Participate in weekly seminars on various topics including research projects, college readiness, and scientific communication.

 - Become acclimated to a university setting, form a science identity by conducting basic and applied research in labs, and gain confidence in attending college.

-- Receive multiple layers of mentorship, through faculty, graduate students, and undergraduate REU students.
+- Receive multiple layers of mentorship, through faculty, graduate and undergraduate students, and high school teachers.